Alex-Carter01/MusicBotBoi/README.md

 # MusicBotBoi
-Java program designed to compose 'random' music which still follows bach's rules for a choral arrangement
+Java program designed to compose 'random' music which still follows bach's rules for a choral arrangement current version on work computer- note to self, upload it

 *Copy of Conversion Chart*